ibm-cloud-docs/cloud-infrastructure/ha-resiliency-tutorial.md

     *  region1 as the region.
     *  Load balancer Type: **Public**.

-3. In **Subnets** select **vpc-region1-zone1-ui** and **vpc-region1-zone2-ui**.
+3. In **Subnets**, select **vpc-region1-zone1-ui** and **vpc-region1-zone2-ui**.
 4. Click **New pool** to create a new back-end pool of virtual server instances that act as equal peers to share the traffic that is routed to the pool.
-Set the parameters with these values.
+Set the parameters with these values:
     *	**Name**: region1-zone1-pool
     *	**Protocol**: HTTP
     *	**Session stickiness**: Source IP